-native providers like CNs, who do not have the financial power to join the so-called "co-investment agreements" (whereby large telecom companies come together as a cartel to deploy a joint FTTH network in a given area), "NRA should also safeguard the rights of access seekers who do not participate in a given co-investment."
+"NRA should also safeguard the rights of access seekers who do not participate in a given co-investment."
 Recital 165 also makes clear that access to NRA will retain the ability to impose active access obligations on network owners, when "access to passive [network] elements would be economically inefficient or physically impracticable."
-Policy-makers should therefore use their powers to ensure that active access offers are available for Community Networks across local markets, especially when they review (and attach conditions to) co-investment agreements adopted by large telecom providers.
+Policy-makers should therefore use their powers to ensure that active access offers are available for community networks across local markets, especially when they review (and attach conditions to) co-investment agreements adopted by large telecom providers.
 Another pressing issue is that of public networks.
 Like the radio spectrum, networks built with taxpayers money should be treated as a commons and, as such, remain free from corporate capture.
 Today, their management and exploitation is often delegated by public authorities to large network operators.
 These entities usually adopt aggressive and untransparent pricing schemes designed for incumbent players that make it extremely costly for small access providers to interconnect with these networks.
 It is unacceptable that citizen initiatives designed to serve the needs of populations whose connectivity needs are badly served by traditional telecom providers be kept away from public networks.
-Access to these networks for non-profit entities like Community Networks as well as small businesses should be guaranteed, at a reasonable and proportionate cost.
-To do so, policy-makers should also mandate that all public networks come with active access offers and pricing schemes that makes it possible for small players, in particular Community Networks, to offer services on these networks.
+Access to these networks for non-profit entities like community networks as well as small businesses should be guaranteed, at a reasonable and proportionate cost.
+To do so, policy-makers should also mandate that all public networks come with active access offers and pricing schemes that makes it possible for small players, in particular community networks, to offer services on these networks.